 - Have lots of ideas

-In my next article, I’ll cover the third strategy for how to have great ideas.
-If you want to be notified when I publish that article and other excellent content, sign up to my weekly newsletter below.
+If you want to be notified when I publish new articles, sign up to my weekly newsletter below.

 - 4 types of learning styles – Rasmussen University